facebook/react/docs/docs/reconciliation.md

 As a last resort, you can pass item's index in the array as a key.
 This can work well if the items are never reordered, but reorders will be slow as React will naively update components.

 There can also be issues with the state of a component in a list if indexes are used as keys.
-The state of the first item (or any deep state inside of it) will stay attached to the first item even if it has “moved” in the data source.
-This can be confusing with inputs retaining their values in the original places even when their parent components reorder.
+The state of the first item in a list (or any deep state inside of it) will stay attached to the first item even if it has “moved” in the data source.
+This can be confusing with inputs retaining their values in the original places even when their parent components reorder or are prepended to.

-[Here](https://codepen.io/ajcumine/pen/BWGWOE?editors=0010) is an example of the issues that can be caused by using indexes as keys on  CodePen.
+[Here](http://codepen.io/ajcumine/pen/KmVWmQ?editors=0010) is an example of the issues that can be caused by using indexes as keys on CodePen, and [here](https://codepen.io/ajcumine/pen/ZKQeJM?editors=0010) is a updated version of the same example showing how not using indexes as keys will fix these sorting issues.

 ## Tradeoffs